f5devcentral/f5-cloudserviceeaplab/README.rst

    .. figure:: _figures/213.png

-   Note that this operation may take some time.
-Proceed to the next step after the status of your instance is changed to "Inactive" in the F5 Cloud Services portal.
+   Note that this operation takes some time to complete.

+   Proceed to the next step **only** after the status of your instance is changed from "Suspending" to "Inactive" in the F5 Cloud Services portal.
 The status can be seen in the **All my applications** option of the dropdown menu.

    .. figure:: _figures/235.png

-   `2.` Let's now activate the service with the SSL certificate.
+   `2.` Once we confirm the Status of the instance is "Inactive", let's now activate the service that will apply the SSL certificate details in the process.
 Send the **Activate EAP Subscription** request:

    .. figure:: _figures/214.png